 Steven serves as President and CEO of the Pacific Legal Foundation, which he joined in 2016.
 Founded in 1973, PLF litigates cases nationwide to vindicate the rights fundamental to a free society.
-With nine U.S. Supreme Court victories and counting, PLF fights on the front lines, preserving the American ideals of individualism and liberty.
+With eleven U.S. Supreme Court victories and counting, PLF fights on the front lines, preserving the American ideals of individualism and liberty.

 He traces his interest in the moral foundations of liberty to two formative events that occurred during his first year in college: a chance encounter with a student who recommended an interesting book about an architect—The Fountainhead—and attendance at a summer seminar produced by the Institute for Humane Studies (the books and Reason magazine subscription helped, too).
 Those events inaugurated further philosophical exploration of the importance of the individual and the natural rights of man.